officialdanielamani/3D-Library/README.md

 # 3D-Library
-This is backup of 3D library from various project.
+This is backup of 3D files library from various project.
 Default usage license 4.0 Non Commercial